joaquimmmagalhaes/sftpgo/docs/full-configuration.md

   - `post_login_scope`, defines the scope for the post-login hook.
 0 means notify both failed and successful logins.
 1 means notify failed logins.
 2 means notify successful logins.
   - `check_password_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to check the user provided password.
 See [Check password hook](./check-password-hook.md) for more details.
 Leave empty to disable.
   - `check_password_scope`, defines the scope for the check password hook.
 0 means all protocols, 1 means SSH, 2 means FTP, 4 means WebDAV.
 You can combine the scopes, for example 6 means FTP and WebDAV.
   - `password_hashing`, struct.
 It contains the configuration parameters to be used to generate the password hash.
-SFTPGo can verify passwords in several formats and uses the `argon2id` algorithm to hash passwords in plain-text before storing them inside the data provider.
+SFTPGo can verify passwords in several formats and uses, by default, the `bcrypt` algorithm to hash passwords in plain-text before storing them inside the data provider.
 These options allow you to customize how the hash is generated.
-    - `argon2_options` struct containing the options for argon2id hashing algorithm.
+    - `argon2_options`, struct containing the options for argon2id hashing algorithm.
 The `memory` and `iterations` parameters control the computational cost of hashing the password.
 The higher these figures are, the greater the cost of generating the hash and the longer the runtime.
 It also follows that the greater the cost will be for any attacker trying to guess the password.
 If the code is running on a machine with multiple cores, then you can decrease the runtime without reducing the cost by increasing the `parallelism` parameter.
 This controls the number of threads that the work is spread across.
       - `memory`, unsigned integer.
 The amount of memory used by the algorithm (in kibibytes).
 Default: 65536.
       - `iterations`, unsigned integer.
 The number of iterations over the memory.
 Default: 1.
       - `parallelism`. unsigned 8 bit integer.
 The number of threads (or lanes) used by the algorithm.
 Default: 2.
+    - `bcrypt_options`, struct containing the options for bcrypt hashing algorithm
+      - `cost`, integer between 4 and 31.
+Default: 10
+    - `algo`, string.
+Algorithm to use for hashing passwords.
+Available algorithms: `argon2id`, `bcrypt`.
+For bcrypt hashing we use the `$2a$` prefix.
+Default: `bcrypt`
+  - `password_caching`, boolean.
+Verifying argon2id passwords has a high memory and computational cost, verifying bcrypt passwords has a high computational cost, by enabling, in memory, password caching you reduce these costs.
+Default: `true`
   - `update_mode`, integer.
 Defines how the database will be initialized/updated.
 0 means automatically.
 1 means manually using the initprovider sub-command.
   - `skip_natural_keys_validation`, boolean.
 If `true` you can use any UTF-8 character for natural keys as username, admin name, folder name.
 These keys are used in URIs for REST API and Web admin.
 If `false` only unreserved URI characters are allowed: ALPHA / DIGIT / "-" / "." / "_" / "~".
 Default: `false`.
+  - `create_default_admin`, boolean.
+If enabled, a default admin user with username `admin` and password `password` will be created on first start.
+You can also create the first admin user by using the web interface or by loading initial data.
+Default `false`.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving HTTP requests.
 Default: 8080.
     - `address`, string.
 Leave blank to listen on all available network interfaces.
 On *NIX you can specify an absolute path to listen on a Unix-domain socket Default: "127.0.0.1".
     - `enable_web_admin`, boolean.
 Set to `false` to disable the built-in web admin for this binding.
-You also need to define `templates_path` and `static_files_path` to enable the built-in web admin interface.
+You also need to define `templates_path` and `static_files_path` to use the built-in web admin interface.
 Default `true`.
+    - `enable_web_client`, boolean.
+Set to `false` to disable the built-in web client for this binding.
+You also need to define `templates_path` and `static_files_path` to use the built-in web client interface.
+Default `true`.
     - `enable_https`, boolean.
 Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
 Default `false`.
     - `client_auth_type`, integer.
 Set to `1` to require client certificate authentication in addition to JWT/Web authentication.
 You need to define at least a certificate authority for this to work.
 Default: 0.
     - `tls_cipher_suites`, list of strings.
 List of supported cipher suites for TLS version 1.2.
 If empty, a default list of secure cipher suites is used, with a preference order based on hardware performance.
 Note that TLS 1.3 ciphersuites are not configurable.
 The supported ciphersuites names are defined [here](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L52).
 Any invalid name will be silently ignored.
 The order matters, the ciphers listed first will be the preferred ones.
 Default: empty.
+    - `proxy_allowed`, list of IP addresses and IP ranges allowed to set `X-Forwarded-For`, `X-Real-IP`, `X-Forwarded-Proto`, `CF-Connecting-IP`, `True-Client-IP` headers.
+Any of the indicated headers, if set on requests from a connection address not in this list, will be silently ignored.
+Default: empty.
   - `bind_port`, integer.
 Deprecated, please use `bindings`.
   - `bind_address`, string.
 Deprecated, please use `bindings`.
 Leave blank to listen on all available network interfaces.
 On \*NIX you can specify an absolute path to listen on a Unix-domain socket.
-Default: "127.0.0.1"
+Default: ""
   - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
   - `static_files_path`, string.
 Path to the static files for the web interface.
 This can be an absolute path or a path relative to the config dir.
 If both `templates_path` and `static_files_path` are empty the built-in web interface will be disabled
   - `backups_path`, string.
 Path to the backup directory.
 This can be an absolute path or a path relative to the config dir.
 We don't allow backups in arbitrary paths for security reasons
+  - `web_root`, string.
+Defines a base URL for the web admin and client interfaces.
+If empty web admin and client resources will be available at the root ("/") URI.
+If defined it must be an absolute URI or it will be ignored
   - `certificate_file`, string.
 Certificate for HTTPS.
 This can be an absolute path or a path relative to the config dir.
   - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
 If both the certificate and the private key are provided, the server will expect HTTPS connections.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
   - `ca_certificates`, list of strings.
 Set of root certificate authorities to be used to verify client certificates.